 I was born and raised in The Bronx during the 60s and 70s.
 That experience alone has probably shaped much of my world view, personality and philosophies more than any subsequent academic indoctrination.
 Perhaps to escape the congestion and mayhem of the city, I, along with my tribe of buddies would frequently steal away from NY to engage in adventures and misadventures in the mountain regions of the northeast and eventually across the entire US.
 I suppose we thought we were the original “dharma bums”.

 After graduating from Dewitt Clinton H.S. in the Bronx, I recognized that my survival depended on getting out of the city and so I attended S.U.N.Y.
 New Paltz, which at the time was a bastion of progressive idealism.
-While there I became exposed to mystical philosophies and disciplines originating from eastern traditions.
+It was there that I first became exposed to eastern philosophies.
 After first majoring in anthropology and then biology, I finally switched my major to psychology.
 I had the good fortune to work closely with a few professors engaged in behavioral and psychobiological research.
-At graduation, I was awarded the “Outstanding Senior Award” for my academic and research achievements.

 I next attended Southern Illinois University, a “hotbed” of behavioral research at a time when behavior psychology was coming to dominate the field of academic psychology.
 After graduating with an Masters in Applied Behavior Analysis, I was offered a position at the UCLA Neuropsychiatric Institute.
 Under the tutelage of Dr. Robert Paul Liberman an eminent psychiatrist who himself was a student of BF Skinner and renowned for his research with Schizophrenia, I was appointed to develop and coordinate the new Behavioral Medicine program at the West LA Veterans Administration Medical Center.
 While there, I helped establish consultation-liaison services to provide behavioral intervention for various medical disorders including diabetes, hypertension and chronic pain.
 I also participated in providing treatment for Vietnam era vets suffering from PTSD.